Variance bounding of delayed-acceptance kernels: Variance bounding: inheritance and equivalence

-The proof of Theorem \ref{thrm.main} uses an equivalence between a non-zero right spectral gap and a non-zero \textit{conductance}; see Section \ref{sect.proofs} for the definition of conductance and a formal statement of the equivalence.
-In particular, our key lemma, Lemma \ref{lemma.general}, lower bounds the conductance of $P_B$ in terms of the conductance of $P_A$.
 The relationship between conductance and right spectral gap has recently \cite[]{LeeLatus2014,RudolphSprungk2016} been used in other contexts to bound the behaviour of one Markov kernel in terms of that of another.
-Lemma \ref{lemma.general} itself shows that condition \eqref{eqn.genlocal} need only hold for a single $\epsilon<\kappa_{A}$, where $\kappa_{A}>0$ is the conductance of $P_A$; however, since in practice $\kappa_{A}$ is unlikely to be known, the conditions of Theorem \ref{thrm.main} are more practically useful.
+Lemma \ref{lemma.general} itself shows that condition \eqref{eqn.genlocal} need only hold for a single $\epsilon<\kappa_{A}$; however, since in practice $\kappa_{A}$ is unlikely to be known, the conditions of Theorem \ref{thrm.main} are more practically useful.

 From Section \ref{sect.results} we apply Theorem \ref{thrm.main} to provide sufficient conditions for a delayed-acceptance kernel to inherit variance bounding from its Metropolis-Hastings parent.
 However, if a DA kernel is variance bounding then so is its parent MH kernel.
 Thus, the sufficient conditions in Section \ref{sect.results} imply an \textit{equivalence} between the two kernels with respect to the variance bounding property.
 In this section, after two key definitions, we return, briefly, to this equivalence with regard to the variance bounding property and provide sufficient conditions for equivalence (over potential targets) between Metropolis-Hastings kernels arising from two different proposal densities.